zyddnys/manga-image-translator/README_EN.md

 https://touhou.ai/imgtrans/
 Note this may not work sometimes due to stupid google gcp kept restarting my instance.
 In that case you can wait for me to restart the service, which may take up to 24 hrs.
 # Changelogs
+### 2021-05-20
+1. Text detection model is now based on DBNet with ResNet34 backbone
+2. OCR model is now trained with more English sentences
+3. Inpaint model is now based on [AOT](https://arxiv.org/abs/2104.01431) which requires far less memory
+4. Default inpainting resolution is now increased to 2048, thnaks to the new inpainting model
+5. Support merging hyphenated English words
 ### 2021-05-11
 1. Add youdao translate and set as default translator
 ### 2021-05-06